-Similes for Worried – As Worried As Examples
+Similes for Worried: As Worried As Comparisons

 1. As worried as a cat in a room full of rocking chairs